local_shipping

 Which decking material is most suitable for areas with high sun exposure, like around swimming pools?

 Hardwood decking with a Durability Class rating of 1 is the best choice for spaces that receive abundant sunlight or minimal shade.
+Discover more about timber durability ratings.

 Timber decking lengths and sizes